krstffr/matryoshka/README.md

 **A more advanced example**

 There are lot's of more options as well.
+Keep reading!

 ```javascript